 Being Gazelle Intense Can Lead To Burn Out

 It is SO hard to be this disciplined for as long as it takes to knock out your debt.
 There will be bumps, potholes and bridges will be out.
 But if you continue on the route, you’ll make it.

-If you are an all or nothing type of personality and discover how bad you want this, you will be willing to do whatever it takes to et there.
+If you are an all-or-nothing type of personality and discover how bad you want this, you will be willing to do whatever it takes to get there.

 And don’t beat yourself up if it takes you five years instead of three to pay off all your debt.
-Gazelle intensity doesn’t have to be intense all the time.
+Gazelle’s intensity doesn’t have to be intense all the time.

 Enjoy your family.
 Those babies are only little for a short while.